aidenwaring/Spring_Boot_REST_Student_Demo/README.md

 # Spring Boot Demo

-This is a Spring Boot sandbox application used primarily for testing and education.
+This is a Spring Boot sandbox application used for testing and educational purposes.

 This is a work in progress.